akeneo/onboarder-helpcenter/content/md/supplier-onboarder/handle-category.md

 ### With imports

 You can also update your products' categories using product imports.
-To do so, add the category code in the `Categories column` used to import categories.
+To do so, add the category code separated by commas in the `Categories column` used to import categories.

 ::: warning
 Product imports overwrite existing product data.
 Make sure to keep the existing categories along with new ones in your imported file.